Deobandi jihadism: Definition

-Deobandism is a term used to describe the teachings and practices of the Deobandi movement, which originated in the town of Deoband in India in the late 19th century.
-The Deobandi movement emerged as a response to British colonialism and the perceived threat of cultural and religious domination by Western powers in India.
+Deobandism is a term used to describe the teachings and practices of the Deobandi movement, which originated in the town of Deoband in South Asia in the late 19th century.
+The Deobandi movement emerged as a response to colonialism and the perceived threat of cultural and religious domination by Western powers in India.
 The Deobandi movement is known for its emphasis on Islamic scholarship, piety, and adherence to the Hanafi school of Islamic law.
 Deobandis reject the use of innovation (Bid'ah) in religious practice and emphasize following the example of Muhammad as closely as possible.

 Jihad is an Arabic word that means "struggle" or "effort."
 In Islamic terminology, it refers to the struggle to uphold the values and principles of Islam, which can take various forms, including spiritual, moral, and physical.
 The concept of Jihad is rooted in the Quran and Sunnah (the sayings and actions of Muhammad) and has been interpreted and applied in different ways throughout Islamic history.
 In its physical sense, Jihad refers to the struggle to defend Islam and the Muslim community (ummah) against aggression and oppression.
 This can take the form of defensive warfare in cases where Muslims are under attack or facing persecution, but it also includes other forms of resistance and activism aimed at promoting justice and protecting the rights of the oppressed.
 Jihadism is a term used to describe a modern, militant interpretation of the concept of Jihad in Islam that emphasizes the use of force to achieve political and religious goals.
 Jihadists believe that the entire world is divided into two opposing camps: the Islamic camp and the non-Islamic camp, and that it is the duty of all Muslims to engage in a perpetual struggle (jihad) to establish an Islamic state or caliphate.
 Jihadism emerged in the 20th century as a response to political and social issues facing the Muslim world, including colonialism, authoritarianism, and the failure of secular nationalist movements to address the needs and aspirations of Muslim populations.

 Since the Soviet–Afghan War, some Deobandi groups have been linked to militant activity in different regions, such as Afghanistan and Pakistan.
 However, the vast majority of Deobandis do not engage in militant activities and are committed to peaceful and constructive engagement with the wider world.